svegresch/svegresch.github.io/docs/index.md

 [Ukulele-Stammtisch Mannheim](https://www.facebook.com/UkuleleMA)

 I maintain the facebook page for our local ukulele club.
-(Unfortunately somewhat inactive at the moment, due to Corona restricitons.)
+(Unfortunately somewhat inactive at the moment, due to Corona restrictions.)